gilbertkristiaan/module11-kubernetes/README.md

 <b>Endpoint access to `/petclinic`</b>
 ![Foto 5](images/5.png)

-3. Prepare different manifest files for executing Recreate deployment strategy.<br>
+3. Prepare different manifest files for executing Recreate deployment strategy.<br><br>
     In the previous section, I followed the steps using a manifest file named recreate_deploy.yaml.
-This file was created by modifying the original deployment.yaml and changing the deployment strategy from RollingUpdate to Recreate.
+This file was created by modifying the deployment strategy from RollingUpdate to Recreate.

     ```yaml
     strategy: